astra-sim/astra-sim.github.io/pages/tutorials/asplos-2022.md

     <td><img src="/assets/images/tutorials/asplos-2022/taekyung_heo.jpeg" alt="Taekyung Heo"/></td>
     <td>
         <b>Taekyung Heo</b> (Georgia Tech) <a href="https://sites.google.com/view/taekyungheo" class="btn btn--info"><i class="fas fa-address-card"></i> Website</a> <a href="https://www.linkedin.com/in/taekyungheo" class="btn btn--info"><i class="fab fa-linkedin"></i> LinkedIn</a><br><br>
-        Taekyung Heo is a Postdoctoral Researcher at Georgia Tech.
-He received a Ph.D. in Computer Science from KAIST (2022), an M.S. in Computer Science from KAIST (2016), and a B.S. from Sungkyunkwan University (2014).
-His research interests are memory systems, GNN accelerators, and distributed training.
+        Taekyung is a postdoctoral researcher at Georgia Tech and a research advisor at Meta.
+He received a Ph.D. in Computer Science from KAIST (2022), an M.S. from KAIST (2016), and a B.S. from Sungkyunkwan University (2014).
+During his Ph.D. studies, he focused on co-designing HW and SW for terabyte-scale memory systems.
+After finishing his Ph.D., Taekyung joined the Synergy Lab to extend his research area to machine learning.
+Currently, he is actively engaged in optimizing the performance of distributed training systems by addressing various challenges in the areas of memory systems, network-on-chip, and system performance modeling.
         <br>
     </td>
 </tr>